-The underwriting risk has changed significantly in the reporting period (the materiality threshold here was taken to be 10% of the diversified SCR on December 31, 2021, i.e. 1,829k EUR).
-This is based on a corresponding change in lapse risk:
+C.1.4 The underwriting risk has not changed significantly in the reporting period (the materiality threshold here was taken to be 10% of the diversified SCR on December 31, 2022, i.e. 1,344k EUR).
+Sensitivities of material underwriting risks